modern-devops/xvm/README.md

 20.0.2
 ```

+If `.javaversion` is not found in the project root directory, it will try to find it in the user's home.

 ## SDK Mirror

 By default, `Xvm` gets all available versions through the official indexing api and retrieves releases from official mirror.